 - Light sensitivity.

 - Eye floaters (spots that float across your eye).

-These are all most common during periods of intense anxiety, and the most common time to experience intense anxiety is during an anxiety attack.
+These are all most common during periods of intense anxiety, and the most common time to experience intense anxiety is during a panic attack.

 How Anxiety Affects the Eyes

 When you suffer from intense anxiety, two things happen to your eyes.
 First, your pupils dilate.
-When you fight or flight system is activated, your pupils dilate to make it easier to make quick decisions (in a fight, you need to be able to see a punch coming).
+When your fight or flight system is activated, your pupils dilate to make it easier to see and make quick decisions (in a fight, you need to be able to see a threat coming).
 This is what causes issues like light sensitivity and eye aches.